At Kopelman Aesthetic Surgery, Dr. Kopelman explains how to safely and effectively clean eyelids with blepharitis.

 Understanding Different Types of Blepharitis

-Anterior blepharitis affects the outer eyelid and lash base, often linked to skin conditions or bacteria.
-Posterior blepharitis affects the inner eyelid, usually caused by oil gland dysfunction.
+Anterior blepharitis affects the outer eyelid and the base of the lashes, often linked to skin conditions or bacterial infections.
+Posterior blepharitis affects the inner eyelid and is usually caused by dysfunction of the meibomian glands.

-Treatment depends on the type, and you might also wonder is blepharitis contagious.
+Treatment depends on the type, and you might also wonder whether blepharitis is contagious.
 Anterior cases respond to blepharitis cleaning, while posterior cases often need warm compresses and long-term maintenance.

 Fast Relief and Medical Treatment Options